webstorms/Block/README.md

-# Accelerating spiking neural network training

-A new method for training single-spike-per-neuron SNNs which is drastically faster than conventional SNNs and obtain competitive results on datasets of low to medium spatio-temporal complexity with a significant reduction in spike counts.
+# The single-spike block model

+A new model for robust and accelerated training of single-spike SNNs with competitive performance across various image and neuromorphic datasets.
+This is the accompanying repository to the paper [Robust and accelerated single-spike spiking neural network training with applicability to challenging temporal tasks](https://arxiv.org/abs/2205.15286).

 ## Installing dependencies

-Install all required dependencies and activate the fastsnn environment using conda.
+Install all required dependencies and activate the block environment using conda.
 ```
 conda env create -f environment.yml
-conda activate fastsnn
+conda activate block
 ```

-## Model benchmarking and training

-For all experiments make sure to cd into the scripts directory `cd scripts`.
-Pretrained models and benchmarks can be found under Releases.
+## Getting started tutorial

+See the `data/Tutorial.ipynb` notebook for getting started with the block model.

+## Reproducing paper results

+All the paper results can be reproduced using the scripts available in the `scripts` folder.
+Alternatively, all speedup benchmark results and pretrained models can be founder under the releases.

 ### Running benchmark experiments

-This script will benchmark the time of the forward and backward passes of the FastSNN and standard SNN model for different numbers of neurons and simulation steps.
+This script will benchmark the time of the forward and backward passes of the Block and standard single-spike SNN model for different numbers of neurons and simulation steps.
 ```
 python run_benchmarks.py
 ```